-4. Evaluate derivatives of algebraic, trigonometric, exponential, and logarithmic functions.
+4. Evaluate derivatives of algebraic, trigonometric, exponential, logarithmic and parametrically defined functions.

-5. Use derivatives to solve optimization problems, motion problems, and problems involving rates of change, and Hopital’s rule limit problems.
+5. Use derivatives to solve applications including optimization problems, motion problems, problems involving rates of change, and Hopital’s rule limit problems.

 6. Use derivatives to analyze functions and their graphs, including critical points and inflection points.

 9. Use definite integrals to find area, average functional value, distance traveled, and total change.

-10. Use of technology for finding limits, derivatives, and integrals.
+10. Use technology to help finding limits, derivatives, and integrals.

 • plagiarism (turning in work not written by you, or lacking proper citation),